richafnu/Viva/Viva/glint/setup/copilot-managers.md

 ## Look at the big picture before using Copilot in Viva Glint

 Use your Glint [Team Summary dashboard](/viva/glint/reports/managers-use-team-summary-dashboard) to review the data collected from your most recent survey.
-Look at the [Top Strengths and Top Opportunities](/viva/glint/reports/managers-use-team-summary-dashboard) for your team, as well as the other summaries on your dashboard.
+Look at the [Top Strengths and Top Opportunities](/viva/glint/reports/managers-use-team-summary-dashboard) for your team and the other summaries on your dashboard.

 There are two different experiences: